sudo-self/Rpi-shairport-sync/CAR INSTALL.md

 ## Example

 In this example, a Raspberry Pi Zero 2 W and a Pimoroni PHAT DAC are used.
-Shairport Sync will be built to support AirPlay 2, but you will also be shown how to build it for "classic" AirPlay (aka AirPlay 1) if you prefer.
-BTW, the requirments for classic Airplay are less stringent: for classic AirPlay, a Pi Zero W is powerful enough, and Raspbian Stretch (Lite) or later is fine.
+Shairport Sync will be built for AirPlay 2 operation, but you will also see how to build it for "classic" AirPlay (aka AirPlay 1) operation if you prefer.
+The requirments for classic Airplay are less stringent: a Pi Zero W is powerful enough, and Raspbian Stretch (Lite) or later is fine.

 Please note that some of the details of setting up networks are specific to the version of Linux used -- Rasberry Pi OS (Bullseye) Lite or later.